Free Stock Profit Calculator

 Does this calculator account for stock splits?

-This calculator uses the prices and share counts you enter directly, so you need to adjust for stock splits manually.
+This calculator uses the prices and share counts you enter directly, so you adjust for stock splits manually.
 If you bought 100 shares at $200 and the stock did a 4-for-1 split, you would now have 400 shares at an adjusted cost basis of $50 per share.
 Enter 400 as your share count and $50 as your buy price to get accurate results.
 Most brokerage accounts automatically adjust your cost basis after a split, so you can usually find the correct adjusted numbers in your account history or tax documents.
 Reverse splits work the same way in reverse: if your 400 shares undergo a 1-for-4 reverse split, you would have 100 shares at $200 each.
 The total value of your position does not change due to a split; only the per-share price and count change.

 Source: Internal benchmark testing, March 2026